Do You Know How to Take Board Meeting Minutes?

 How to take board meeting minutes

-Below is a checklist of how to properly schedule a board meeting and keep minutes.
+Below is a checklist of how to properly schedule and record a board meeting.

 - Create an agenda and properly format it with the call to order, reading of previous minutes, new business, old business, etc.